![]() |

 All resources/training and support are reviewed regularly and changes made as needed.

-Teaching Assistant support – paid for centrally by the Local Authority but delivered in school
+Teaching Assistant support – paid for centrally by the Local Authority but delivered in school.

 Locality Hubs (assessment, advice and resources for children with Communication and Interaction Difficulties, Specific Learning Difficulties, EAL or Social, Emotional and Mental Health issues.